wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 Functions are grouped into 10 different categories like math and logic.
 The categories are just a logical organization to making finding the function you need easier.
 Below you will get an overview of each category and some examples.

-Keep in mind as you go through the various examples the we use static text and values.
+Keep in mind as you go through the various examples, we use static text and values.
 This is to allow you to test and recreate the examples as easily as possible.
 In your flows, you may substitute dynamic content in place of this static data.
 Just ensure that your dynamic data is the correct format for the function.

 In the screenshot below, you will notice to the right of each category header (like String functions or Collection) the words "See more."
-By clicking "See more," the complete list of functions for that category will be shown.
+By selecting "See more," the complete list of functions for that category will be shown.

 > [!div class="mx-imgBorder"]
 > [![See more for complete list of functions](../media/see-more-ss.png)](../media/see-more-ss.png#lightbox)